 No. Spark will automatically generate and host the thumbnails from your original video file.

 To generate Video thumbnails for each video, a single Spark server will

 download the video once from your CDN.
 This is equivalent to one additional

 user watching the video and as such is totally negligible overhead.

-Hola servers need to be able to access videos on your site in order to generate thumbnails.
+Spark servers need to be able to access videos on your site in order to generate thumbnails.
 See here.

 Visual Timeline is an Player Thumbnails option which displays selected